-The most frequent author, Nancy Thompson (right) is a certified community planner.
+The site's content editor, Nancy Thompson (right) assumes ultimate responsibility for content.
+Nancy is a certified community planner.
 Her professional collaborators bring specialized experience and a critical eye.

-Nancy earned a master’s degree in urban and regional planning, and has served as a planning director in city and county governments.
+Nancy earned a master’s degree in urban and regional planning from the University of Illinois Urbana-Champaign, and has served as a planning director in city and county governments.
 Often her department has been responsible for capital improvements, community development projects, and code enforcement too.
-She currently maintains a consulting practice specializing in neighborhood plans, community development work, and non-profit strategic planning.
+Recent specialized planning experience has been gained as Executive Director at St. Louis Association of Community Organizations and as a project manager and community outreach manager at Great Rivers Greenway.
+In addition to taking charge of moving this website forward, she recently received a real estate sales license and maintains a consulting practice specializing in neighborhood plans, community development work, and non-profit strategic planning.
+If you need full details, you'll have to check out her LinkedIn profile.

 She also has made some intellectual travels into media and writing.
 Nancy is an avid community and neighborhood volunteer herself, having served as an officer and board member in metropolitan, community, and neighborhood level non-profit organizations.
 Her recent experiences in facilitating neighborhood leadership training also influence the site.